wp-plugins/custom-content-type-manager/readme.txt

 	svn checkout http://plugins.svn.wordpress.org/custom-content-type-manager/trunk custom-content-type-manager

 = 0.9.4 =
+* Fixed [Issue 139](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=139) that affected editing the names of custom fields -- a new field was created if the name was changed.
+* Fixed [Issue 138](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=138) that affected WYSIWYG custom fields that failed if a content type's main Content block was not active.
 * Implemented [Feature 126](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=126) so that bug reporting is easier: system info is generated for you to cut and paste into the bug report.
 * Fixed [Issue 114](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=114) where custom hierarchies were limited to only 5 items.
 * Fixed [Issue 115](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=115) where the "View Item" label was receiving incorrect values.